 My least favorite part of any trip, but especially an international trip, is getting from the airport to my hotel.
 Here are a few things to keep in mind:

 - Hotel address: Especially when in Asian countries, I always print out a few slips of paper with the address of my hotel to hand to taxi drivers.
 This removes the chance of miscommunication and helps bridge language barriers.
-This is especially important for international travel, and many hotels post their address in their local language for you to copy and print.
+This is especially important for international travel.
+Many hotels post their address in their local language for you to copy and print.